humza-uddin/humza-uddin/README.md

 # 💫 About Me:
-I'm currently working as a research on a Satellite as a software developer.
-I just graduated as an Electrical Engineer.
+I'm currently working as a researcher on a Satellite as a software developer.
+I just graduated as an Electrical Engineer with major in Embedded Systems, Communication, and Automation.

 ## 🌐 Socials: